ShimpeiGoto/RPMPS-T/README.md

 - JSON for Modern C++ (https://github.com/nlohmann/json)
 - TOML for Modern C++ (https://github.com/ToruNiina/toml11)

 These are header-only libraries.
-Please put them on your include path.
+Please put them (single header version of json.hpp, toml.hpp, and toml directory in these repogitory) on your include path.

 ## Python scripts for statistical analysis and plotting
 The python scripts in this repository use following non-standard libraries